Time-varying Mediation Analysis with Binary Exposure and Single Mediator

 continuous variables and time indices, spline-based

-models can be used by specifying: sp_list
+models can be used by specifying: sp_list,

-.
+sp_type, and sp_df.
 This example sets a cubic

-spline with 3 degrees of freedom for the month variable mm
+spline with 3 degrees of freedom for the month variable mm.

 Additional variables, spline types (e.g., “ns”), and df can be added to